cran/growR/README.md

 ### From source

 Installing from source might make sense if...

-    - you intend on making changes to the model,
+- you intend on making changes to the model[^3],
 - you want to contribute to package development and maintenance,
+- you want to get access to the cutting edge version, which may have changes not yet available on the CRAN version but is also likely less stable,
 - for some reason installation from CRAN is not an option for you.

 In this case,